 If the TE did not check the AT box at the time of selecting/creating the MOs, and during instruction and the assessment process they have determined that the student does, in fact, require medium or high tech AT to demonstrate learning of the task direction, then the TE should inform their principal and STC of this need.
-The TE would then write the following statement on each applicable artifact: "It was determined during instruction that the student does require medium or high tech Assistive Technology to demonstrate mastery of the task direction."
+The TE would then write the following statement on each applicable artifact: "It was determined during instruction that the student does require medium or high tech ASistive Technology to demonstrate mastery of the task direction."
 If the TE checked the AT box at the time of selecting/creating the MOs, and during instruction and the assessment process they have determined that the student no longer requires the use of medium or high tech AT to demonstrate learning of the task direction, then the TE should inform their principal and STC of this change.
+The TE would then write the following statement on each applicable artifact: "It was determined to be the task direction, then the TE should inform their principal and STC of this change.
+The TE would then write the following statement on each applicable artifact: "It was determined during instruction that the student no longer requires the use of medium or high tech Assistive Technology to the task direction, then the TE should inform their principal and STC of this change.
 The TE would then write the following statement on each applicable artifact: "It was determined during instruction that the student no longer requires the use of medium or high tech Assistive Technology to demonstrate mastery of the task direction."